 Mingjie Lei

-The Chinese tenor Mingjie Lei studied at the Central Conservatory of Music in Beijing, the Manhattan School of Music in New York and the Curtis Institute of Music in Philadelphia.
-He participated in the Merola Opera Program at San Francisco Opera and was a member of the Ryan Opera Center at the Lyric Opera of Chicago.
+Mingjie Lei holds a Bachelor of Music from Central Conservatory of Music in Beijing, a Master of Music in Voice from Manhattan School of Music in New York City, and an Artist Diploma in Opera from the Curtis Institute of Music in Philadelphia.
+He was a member of the Patrick G. and Shirley W. Ryan Opera Center at Lyric Opera of Chicago, the Young Singers Project with the Salzburg Festival, He currently resides in Stuttgart.

 read more collapse